parishwolfe/5287-A2/README.md

 Parish wrote the openshift related ansible modules, while Alex focused on the configuration modules.
 We came together to test the entire system and film the video.
 Alex recorded and edited the video, while the documentation for this milestone was a split effort.

 # Milestone 2

+## Installing CouchDB
 For this milestone we made a playbook that installed and configured CouchDB on VM3.
 This part was one of the most challenging, as finding the right ansible tasks to install CouchDB took much time and debugging.
 There were configuration files we needed to add that can be found [here](github.com/parishwolfe/5287-A2/tree/main/vagrant_ansible/couchdb_files).
+For CouchDB installation we created a playbook that corresponded to the actions on the following [page] (https://docs.couchdb.org/en/stable/install/unix.html).

 ## Checklist
 * Design additional child Ansible playbooks to install CouchDB on VM3